 Buying And Reselling Legos

 The most logical way to turn Legos into a profitable venture is reselling.
 Generally speaking, this means that you buy them at a low price and sell them for higher.
 The difference then becomes your profit.

 This same simple technique is what you find over and over again with countless types of products and it tends to be easy to grasp.
-But, when it comes to Legos, there is actually a few specific ways that you can take advantage of this.
+But, when it comes to Legos, there are actually a few specific ways that you can take advantage of this.

 Making A Profit From Old Sets

 One of the most interesting things about Legos is that their product line continually changes.
 As such, new sets tend to be bought out while older ones are retired.
 That pattern alone creates a significant potential for making money because many of the older sets have become hard to get.

 Because of this, those sets tend to sell well.
 Yet, people selling them often don’t realize what they have.
 So, there is the potential to simply buy these sets at a low price and sell them at a profit.

 To do this effectively, you have to know which sets are rare and be able to quickly spot them.
 That could be an overwhelming task early on.
 But, as you learned more about Legos and specific sets, it could easily become second nature.